 The appearance of the common wart is of a firm, rough, raised, pink/flesh coloured swelling, sometimes like a cauliflower.
 They can appear alone or in clumps on hands, fingers, elbows, knees or feet.
-By electrolysis, the blood supply of the wart will be targeted and thoroughly coagulated leaving the surface to die away.
+By electrolysis, the viral DNA which is occupying the cells of the wart will be targeted and thoroughly coagulated leaving the surface to die away.
 More than one treatment may be required.

 Verruca Plana.
 These are 2-4mm.- wide, smooth with a flat or slightly raised top.
 They may be singular or number hundreds.
 The colour is light brown, flesh coloured, greyish or darker.
 Incubation is from 1 month up to 2 yrs.
-As for any wart, the plane wart is treated by coagulating the blood supply and more than one treatment may be needed.
+As for any wart, the plane wart is treated by targeting the viral DNA within the cells of the fleshy lesion and more than one treatment may be needed.

 Also known as Basal Cell Papillomas, these are not in fact warts at all, but completely innocent over growths of skin cells occupying the very top most layer of the skin only.
 They can be light brown to black in colour, 1 cm. to several in diameter and commonly appear on the neck and trunk although they can also affect the face and head.
 Most people over 40 will have at least one.
 They are not viral or infectious, they do enlarge in time and they can itch and bleed if disturbed or caught.
 They are easily removed using gentle heat to lift the lesion and seal the blood supply below.A very satisfactory outcome is the norm with these and a very happy client leaves minus these peculiar and “stuck on” looking blemishes.